pharmpy/modelbuilder/README.md

 `pharmpy-modelbuilder`

-In the commandline this should look something like
+In the command line this should look something like:

 ```
 Dash is running on http://127.0.0.1:8050/